Athens Institute for Education and

 - Organise special/invited conference sessions on topics of

-- Participate without a paper to any conference or
+- Participate without a paper presentation to any

-- Chair a session in a conference without paying any fee.
+- Chair a session in a conference without paying any fee subject to

-- Referee papers submitted for publication in books published by
+- Referee papers submitted for publication in books and journals

 - Edit books based on selected papers presented at one or more